 After removing the mug from the microwave the spot goes away in a matter of seconds.
 To accurately test to see if the blueberry muffin has been completely cooked through, stab at it with a fork and check the inside.
 That is the most accurate test, looking at the center for yourself.

-Yes, you can.
+Yes, you can use nondairy milk in the microwave blueberry muffin.
 If you want to use almond milk or some other noncow milk then go for it.
 By using nondairy milk you could make this mug muffin dairy free and vegan-friendly.

 You can use melted butter (if salted omit requested salt in recipe card) or canola oil.
 All of them change the flavor ever so slightly, but above all else, I do not recommend olive oil for this recipe as that changes the flavor too much.